Generic framework for non-perturbative QCD in light hadrons: Grand canonical instanton ensemble

 By expanding the fluctuation to the leading order and implementing the asymptotic Euclidean time limit,

 the hadronic matrix element reads

 \end{widetext}

-We can directly apply this calculation to the matrix element of gluonic scalar and pseudoscalar operators at the leading $1/N_c$.
+One can directly apply this calculation to the matrix element of gluonic scalar and pseudoscalar operators at the leading $1/N_c$.
 The scalar gluon matrix elemenet is tied to the topological compressibility,

 and the matrix element of pseudoscalar gluon at the leading $1/N_c$ is tied to the topological susceptibility.

 This general framework can provide a robust framework for vast applications in calculations of various hadronic matrix element \cite{Liu:2024rdm,Liu:2024jno,Liu:2024sqj,Liu:2024vkj,Weiss:2021kpt,Diakonov:1995qy,Kim:2023pll}.